Certificate of proficiency for service on tankers

 Training record book

-Besides the three months of sailing time, it is possible to be eligible for an advanced certificate of proficiency for tankers with 1 month of sailing time.
+Besides the three months of sailing time, there is the possibility to be eligible for an advanced certificate of proficiency for tankers with 1 month of sailing time.
 This requires the person in question to have a signed training record book.
 The requirement to be in possession of an advanced training certificate does apply.
 The books can be found here.

 Lost or stolen